opensfcc/sfcc_developers_core/README.md

 4. Set `Select the Site Status` to `Online (Protected)`
 5. Enter a `Password` and click `Apply`

-Once this is setup, anytime you login to your storefront from a new browser, you will need to enter the username `storefront` and the password you just created.
-Your login info will be saved as long as you do not clear your browsers cookies.
+Once this is set up, anytime you login to your storefront from a new browser, you will need to enter the username `storefront` and the password you just created.
+Your login info will be saved as long as you do not clear your browser's cookies.
 The Chrome plugin [Demandware with Ease](https://chrome.google.com/webstore/detail/demandware-with-ease/ffhabonelknmejmdnekedmijlhebpcio) provides the ability to automatically login with a Storefront Password.

 Contributing
 ---